1 Heidke Street, Avoca QLD 4670, Australia

 Speech in Noise (SIN) and Auditory contrast Testing (ACT)

 Speech-in-Noise Testing is a commonly overlooked Best Practice test.
 Your ability to understand speech in background noise, with and without hearing treatment, is something that can be measured.
 SIN tests like the Quick-SIN is a terrific way to identify how much separation of speech is needed above the background noise before you can understand what someone is saying.
-For your audiologist to optimize your ability to hear in backround noise, understanding your Speech-in-Noise score is critical.
+For your audiologist to optimize your ability to hear in background noise, understanding your Speech-in-Noise score is critical.

 Auditory Contrast Testing (ACT) is a diagnostic tool used to evaluate how well a person can distinguish between different sounds in challenging listening environments, such as speech in noise.
-Unlike pure tone audiometry, which tests hearing sensitivity, ACT assesses the brain’s auditory processing abilities—specifically, the ability to detect subtle changes in frequency, timing, and intensity between sounds.

 ACT is designed to detect central auditory processing deficits and can be particularly useful for individuals who: